Source: Roundshot

 The phone is Samsung's first that is compatible with 3G (third generation) WCDMA (Wideband Code Division Multiple Access) in addition to GSM (Global System for Mobile Communications).
 It also works with HSDPA and EDGE data transmission systems on 3G networks and can receive data at up to 7.2Mbps (bits per second).

-.8-inch 440x240 screen to control calling, Internet access, and music functions.
+The phone features a 2.8-inch 440x240 screen to control calling, Internet access, and music functions.
 Media playback support includes multiple AAC audio formats, Real, and variants of MPEG-4 including H.264.

 It also includes VibeTonz, a vibration system introduced in the recent W559 that simulates tactile feedback to touchscreen presses.
 And unlike Apple's iPhone, where typing on a small screen with your thumbs can leave you sore, F700 includes a slide-out keyboard to accommodate typing.